emerald-dao/beginner-dapp-course/chapter1.0/day1/README.md

 Oh no, this sounds complicated.
 Nope!
 It's not.
 DApps are literally just normal applications (Javascript, Python, etc) that ALSO have Smart Contracts involved.
 That's it.

+For example, Instagram is an application that is not a "DApp" because it doesn't involve any blockchain code.
+However, after Flow's recent announcement of NFT integration into Instagram, we can officially call Instagram a DApp.
+Examples of other DApps includes <a href="https://floats.city/" target="_blank">FLOAT</a>.

-Also, we will be building these :)
+Also, we will be building a DApp throughout this course :)

 ## Why do I care about all this?